 Aside from using boolean filters and groups, users can also search within the filtered results.
 Here’s a guide on what values you can use:

-- By default, the Campaign and Folder filters are always present, so searching will always apply to those within the campaign and folder selected.
+By default, the Campaign and Folder filters are always present, so searching will always apply to those within the campaign and folder selected.
 However, please note that the search bar function is not available for the Deleted Folder.

 2. Searching for multiple candidates